-The Company's Alpine Alternative, Redding and Port City California dispensaries provide a wide variety of high-quality cannabis flowers, edibles, and extracts.
-Each generates consistent positive gross margins of approximately 35% of revenue.
-The Company also acquired the Amberlights dispensary in Portland, Oregon in November 2020.
-The Alpine Cultivation and recently acquired NGEV operations provide the Company with cannabis cultivation and manufacturing assets and supplies products for the Company's Port City, Alpine Alternative, Redding and third-party dispensaries.
+The Company's Alpine Alternative, Redding and Port City California dispensaries and Amberlights Portland Oregon dispensary provide patients with a wide variety of high-quality cannabis flowers, edibles, and extracts.
+Each dispensary generates consistent positive gross margins of approximately 33% of revenue.
+The Alpine Cultivation and NGEV operations provide the Company with cannabis cultivation and manufacturing assets and supplies products for the Company's Port City, Alpine Alternative, Redding and third-party dispensaries.
 In the fourth quarter of 2020, the Company commenced internal distribution operations as a result of the CAHC acquisition.